saraamenasantamaria/nf-updhmm/README.md

 ## Pipeline summary

 This pipeline standardizes the detection of uniparental disomy (UPD) events in trio sequencing data.
-It includes preprocessing of raw VCF files to ensure compatibility with the UPDhmm R package, application of a Hidden Markov Model to detect UPD segments, and postprocessing filters to refine the final set of events.
+It includes preprocessing of raw VCF/GVCF files to ensure compatibility with the UPDhmm R package, application of a Hidden Markov Model to detect UPD segments, and postprocessing filters to refine the final set of events.

 Default steps:

 1. **Preprocessing (`PREPROCESS_VCF`)**
-   Prepares the trio data by combining individual VCFs (if required) and applying filters to keep only high-quality biallelic SNVs.
+   Prepares the trio data by combining individual VCFs/GVCFs (if required) and applying filters to keep only high-quality biallelic SNVs.

    - **`REMOVE_ANNOTATIONS`** – filters autosomes, removes annotations from individual VCF files, and regroups by family.
    - **`COMBINE_VCF`** – merges the VCFs from father, mother, and proband into a joint file, keeping either only variants shared by all three individuals (`perform_intersection = TRUE`) or all variants (`perform_intersection = FALSE`).
+   - **`COMBINE_GVCF`** –
    - **`SV_MASK_BED`** *(optional)* – removes variants overlapping large structural changes using BED files.
    - **`FILTER_LOWCONF`** – applies hard filters to generate the final preprocessed VCF per family.